Talent Scout Rock Climbing

 The southernmost free-standing boulder at Rotary, Talent Scout is easy to find.
 As the trail heads south from the parking lot around the ridgeline and reaches the Cat's Eye Face, look left and you'll see this small block about 10 feet downhill - walk just past it, turning left on a well-established trail to the base of the boulder.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Talent Scout:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Talent Scout:

 Featured Route For Talent Scout